 Customer Satisfaction Score, or CSAT score, is a customer experience metric that measures happiness with a product, service, or customer support interaction through a customer satisfaction survey that asks: “How satisfied were you with [company]?”

 Sign up now and survey customers for free.
 You’re minutes away from getting feedback!

-To truly understand the answer to “what is CSAT?”, it’s important to look at why and how the metric is measured through surveys.
+To truly understand the answer to “what is CSAT?”, it’s important to look at why and how to measure CSAT through surveys.
 Once you understand the basics, you’ll be better able to leverage CSAT metrics to enhance the customer experience, improve customer loyalty, and stay ahead of customer churn.

 CSAT is one of the most heavily benchmarked customer experience metrics outside of NPS®.
 Companies that measure customer satisfaction with CSAT software gain valuable technology-based insights that can greatly impact the success of their new products, services, and solutions.
 CSAT surveys provide a quantitative metric of how satisfied customers are, and more importantly, qualitative feedback that explains why.

 The root cause of dissatisfaction often boils down to expectations.
-CSAT questions gather point-in-time feedback for different customer touchpoints to reveal customers’ expectations, whether you have met them, and how to do better.
+CSAT questions gather point-in-time feedback for different customer touchpoints to reveal customers’ expectations, whether you meet them, and how to do better.

 CSAT scores help identify the most significant issues your customers are facing.
 CSAT ratings also help recognize how much pain each of those issues is causing, allowing you to address them more effectively and strategically.

 All industries can use targeted CSAT surveys to identify pain points around sales, onboarding, customer service, product, internal processes, and other key touchpoints.
 You can improve the customer and employee experience and ultimately increase brand loyalty and customer lifetime value.